 The first one I USUALLY introduce to my students is the whimpering puppy dog sound.

 That is one that is very easy to imitate, and it has nice flexibility!
 You may notice, at first, that your student's voice is NOT flexible - their little whimper is not sliding up or down much.
 Don't worry; that will change!
 Right now they're feeling SILLY.

 That may be the only voice warm-up on this page that we do, Week One... though the Panting Dog is super-easy and not too embarrassing.
 The point of that one, of course, is to observe the diaphragm moving in and out INSTEAD of the chest, which may be what they have become used to.

 The following week they will be READY for the Cat's Meow.
 See which one of you can get the most cat-like sound.
 Shape it!
 Big and round.
 By now, your student may think it's fun.

 The real purpose of these singing exercises is to get children singing sounds and experiencing what may be new sensations in their facial "mask" (especially the nose and cheekbones) and throat.
-With the Panting Dog exercise, they should feel the rise and fall of the diaphragm dramatically.
+It is RESONANCE that we are after.